-The External Audit service is provided by KPMG.
+The External Audit service is now provided by Deloitte, who have taken over the work from KPMG.
 The Committee has monitored the work of the council's external auditors and has:

-- considered and approved the External Audit Plan 2017/18 which sets out external audit's work to be undertaken on the accounting statements and to provide a value for money opinion.
-It reported on risks they have identified which would receive attention during the audit, the results of interim work, which did not reveal any material weaknesses, and the dates for the completion of the audit. - ➤ considered the External Audit Report 2016/2017 i.e. 'Report to those charged with Governance' in accordance with the requirements of International Standard on Auditing 260 (ISA) which summarises the key findings arising from their audit work in relation to the council's financial statements and work to support the council's arrangements to secure economy, efficiency and effectiveness in its use of resources (Value for Money (VFM) conclusion).
-The audit concluded with an unqualified opinion on the financial statements and VFM conclusion; - considered and approved the Statement of Accounts for 2016/17 of the council and received KPMG's audit opinion.
-The Acting S151 Officer together with the Chairman of the Committee signed a letter of representation on behalf of the Committee and Council to KPMG, to enable the 'unqualified' opinion to be issued; - considered and accepted the Annual Audit Letter 2016/17.
-This letter summarises the outcome from audit work at the council during this period; - received and considered the Annual Report on grant claims and returns 2016/17.
-This report summarises the results of the work undertaken on the council's 2016/2017 grant claims and returns; and - received and considered regular external audit progress reports.
+- considered and approved the External Audit Plan 2018/19 which sets out external audit's work to be undertaken on the accounting statements and to provide a value for money opinion.
+It reported on risks they have identified which would receive attention during the audit, the results of interim work, which did not reveal any material weaknesses, and the dates for the completion of the audit. - considered the External Audit Report 2017/18 i.e. 'Report to those charged with Governance' in accordance with the requirements of International Standard on Auditing 260 (ISA) which summarises the key findings arising from their audit work in relation to the council's financial statements and work to support the council's arrangements to secure economy, efficiency and effectiveness in its use of resources (Value for Money (VFM) conclusion).
+The audit concluded with an unqualified opinion on the financial statements and VFM conclusion; - considered and approved the Statement of Accounts for 2017/18 of the council and received KPMG's audit opinion.
+The Acting S151 Officer together with the Chairman of the Committee signed a letter of representation on behalf of the Committee and Council to KPMG, to enable the 'unqualified' opinion to be issued; - considered and accepted the Annual Audit Letter 2017/18.
+This letter summarises the outcome from audit work at the council during this period; - received and considered the Annual Report on grant claims and returns 2017/18.
+This report summarises the results of the work undertaken on the council's 2017/18 grant claims and returns; and - > received and considered regular external audit progress reports.